rzenabi3/Bestone/Challenge/README.md

-# 01 HTML, CSS, and Git: Code Refactor

-## Challenges in This Course

-There are two types of Challenges in this course.
-Each one is designed to prepare you for a scenario that you're likely to encounter as a web developer.

-### Challenge Types

-The two types of Challenges are the following:

-* **On-the-job ticket** or **feature request Challenges** give you starter code in a folder called `Develop`, which you'll modify to complete the Challenge.
-Odd-numbered modules follow this format.

-* **Job-seeking coding assessments** or **take-home assignments** don't provide starter code.
-You'll build these from scratch.
-Even-numbered modules follow this format.

-### Challenge Elements

-Challenges adhere to a format that's commonly used by software development teams that use **agile project management** to manage their work.
-Practicing this will prepare you for the workflows you'll experience as a professional full-stack web developer.

-> **Deep Dive**: To learn more about agile, read this [Wikipedia article on agile software development](https://en.wikipedia.org/wiki/Agile_software_development).

-Each Challenge contains the following elements:

 * **User Story**: This is a short, simple description of a feature told from the perspective of the person who is requesting the new capability, usually a user or customer of the system.
 This follows an AS AN / I WANT / SO THAT format.
 For example, "AS A shopper visiting an online store, I WANT to place items in a shopping cart, SO THAT I can purchase them."